dOrgTech/LL-DAO/README.md

 ### Documentation

-Publish a thorough, well-referenced best practices guide that addresses all Challenge Areas, considering the trade-offs for each design decision
+Publish a thorough, well-referenced best practices guide that addresses all Challenge Areas, considering the trade-offs for each design decision.

 ### Legal Templating Framework